devvyyxyz/BMD-mods/FAQ/AreProjectsCopyrighted.md

 expanded: true
 visibility: public
 ---
-Aside from the *third-party* node modules they use, no, projects are not licensed nor copyrighted.
-You can sell them.
-Although, if you're using someone else's project, it can be copyrighted or licensed!
+Aside from the third-party node modules, no, the projects themselves aren’t licensed or copyrighted.
+You’re free to sell them!
+Just keep in mind that if you’re using someone else’s project, it may be copyrighted or licensed.